Home automation

 A home automation system always consists of three elements:

-• commands: they transmit the order to perform an action, such as buttons to turn on a lamp;
+• commands: transmit the order to perform an action, such as buttons to turn on a lamp;

 Actuators are also called outputs; many of these have more complex functions than simply turning on a light bulb.
 They are distinguished according to the function they perform: